What is Direct Care?

 Family Caregivers – Paid or Unpaid

 The size of New Mexico’s family caregiver population is staggering.
-Annually, 419,000 New Mexicans provide unpaid care to adults with limitations in daily activities, such as mobility, self-feeding, and dressing, with 287,000 providing care at any given time during the year. i Though these caregivers include friends and neighbors as well as relatives, all people providing unpaid care will be referred to as “family caregivers” for purposes of this report.
+Annually, 419,000 New Mexicans provide unpaid care to adults with limitations in daily activities, such as mobility, self-feeding, and dressing, with 287,000 providing care at any given time during the year.
+Although these caregivers include friends and neighbors as well as relatives, all people providing unpaid care will be referred to as “family caregivers” for this report.
 On average, New Mexico’s family caregivers provide 18.4 hours of care per week.
-The total economic value of this care is estimated to be $3.1 billion annually. ii Nationally, family caregivers provide 80 percent of long-term care. iii Trends indicate that New Mexico’s demand for family caregivers will continue to increase.
-The average age of care recipients was 80 in a 2014 New Mexico survey funded by AARP. iv The state’s 80 and older population is projected to grow 80.5 percent between 2015 and 2030.v With fast growth in the segment of the population most in need of care, demand for family caregivers is likely to rise.
+The total economic value of this care is estimated to be $3.1 billion annually.

 Sources: